jim-junior/reactjs-media/README.md

 The reactjs media is a react package with awesome HTMLMediaElements that are recreated into react components with a good looking UI and fast UX.

-It includes currently only has a video component.
+It includes currently only has a video and audio component.

+In `v1.1.9` more components such as youtube and facebook player will be included.

 #### Installation